Mildred Harnack: Literary figure

 An important writer in Fish-Harnack's life was Thomas Wolfe.
 She found that his ability to shape memories from his early life to produce an autobiographical novel was reflected in her own desires for her own novel.
 She had read Wolfe's first book, Look Homeward, Angel, in 1933, lectured on the writer at the American Women's Club in 1933, and produced a further lecture in 1934 that was presented at the Bonhoeffers'.
 On August 5, 1934, Fish-Harnack published the essay "Drei junge Dichter aus USA.
-Thorton Wilder, Thomas Wolfe, William Faulkner" in the Berliner Tageblatt.
+Thornton Wilder, Thomas Wolfe, William Faulkner" in the Berliner Tageblatt.
 On May 8, 1935, the Harnacks attended the American embassy in Berlin for tea, along with the Kuckhoffs.
 Fish-Harnack had a rare chance to meet Wolfe, who came to Germany to promote his book with his publisher, Ledig-Rowohlt.
 The tea party was also attended by John Sieg.
 Tau, a Jewish German-Norwegian writer and close friend of the Harnacks who attended the tea party, had to leave Germany after Kristallnacht; it is unclear which of the Harnacks organised his escape.